SecondaryProfile/EmTeGee/README.md

 - The application expects you to give the card name EXACTLY.
 It ignores punctuation and capitalization, but you cannot make typos or give a partial name.
 - The speak button only speaks out the opposite text output.
 - The window size is set to 600x450 and is not resizable.
+- Add delay to searches to abide by Scryfall rate limit recomendation.

 ## Roadmap